Callaway Golf Company: History

 In 1997, Odyssey Sports was acquired, expanding Callaway's line of putters.
-This led to introduction of the Odyssey White Hot putter line in 2000.
+This led to introduction of the Odyssey White Hot putter line in 2000, which would later lead to the introduction of the very popular Odyssey 2 ball white hot Mallet putter to the public in 2002.

 Ely Callaway resigned as CEO and president in 1996, remaining as chairman of the board.
 Donald H. Dye was named CEO and president.
 Callaway also continued as president and CEO of Callaway Golf Ball Company.
 In 1998 he again became president and CEO of Callaway Golf Company, but died of pancreatic cancer on July 5, 2001.
 Ron Drapeau assumed his positions.

 In 2003, Drapeau announced the company's intention to purchase Top-Flite Golf and its Ben Hogan Golf division soon after Top-Flite Golf filed for Chapter 11 bankruptcy.
 Due to competition from Adidas, the acquisition cost Callaway Golf $169 million.

 On November 8, 2004, Callaway Golf named chairman and chief executive William C. Baker president and COO, replacing Patrice Hutin.

 In August 2005, George Fellows was named president and CEO of Callaway Golf.
 He retained this position until June 2011.

 In 2012, Oliver "Chip" Gordon Brewer III was named CEO of Callaway.
 Callaway sold the Top-Flite brand to Dick's Sporting Goods, citing declining sales, and the Ben Hogan brand to Perry Ellis International, with Callaway retaining several trademarks, including Apex and Edge.